spokerman12/sudoku-to-sat-solver/README.md

 - solve_sat_timeout: Same as solve_sat, only that it imposes a process timeout to make sure that the program finishes.

-## Techniques and heuristics
+## Techniques

-- Niceness: Valid allows us to build a priority queue with the elements worth testing where the priority is their 'niceness'.
-As it gets built, the unasigned variables (which occur in no clause) that have no proposed niceness are implied as 'True'.
-Valid returns a priority queue; if there's a contradiction among the variables and any clause, it returns an empty queue.
-Basically, putting a 3 in a column's slot where that column slots' rows also have 3's is a 'nice' assignment, because 3 is more likely to be correct.

 - Backtracking: One of the go-to techniques to solve this problem.
 When testing out variable assignments, one must go back to try different paths.
 Basically, we're transversing a tree, and when we get to a "dead end", we go back.
 The branches are the many subproblems that we can find in the current input.

+- Simplification: We make use of the properties of the disjunction to more easily get rid of variables, as if we are testing P, we can get rid of (T v U v J v K v P).

+## New Version Improvements

+- Bifurcation Heuristic: Valid allows us to build a priority queue with the elements worth testing where the priority is their 'niceness'.
+As it gets built, the unasigned variables (which occur in no clause) that have no proposed niceness are implied as 'True'.
+Valid returns a priority queue; if there's a contradiction among the variables and any clause, it returns an empty queue.
+Basically, putting a 3 in a column's slot where that column slots' rows also have 3's is a 'nice' assignment, because 3 is more likely to be correct.
+The niceness of a literal is the number of clauses in which it occurs plus the sum of the multiplicative inverse of the length of the clauses in which it occurs negated.
+Additionally, if during the backtracking it is found that a literal leads to an unsolvable SAT instance, the negation of the literal is placed on top of the priority queue.
+This allows the solver to discard unsatisfiable subtrees quicker.

+- Unitary Clause Propagation: If a clause that contains a single literal is found, the corresponding variable is assigned to the value of the literal immediately (without backtracking).
+Backtracking isn't necessary for these assignations because they either are correct for the current subtree or the whole subtree is unsatisfiable.

-- Blacklisting: Some variables are not worth checking for validity in a new subproblem.
-If a variable is 'nice' but is blacklisted, it is not considered for testing in that subproblem.
+- Blacklisting: If a literal has been found to lead to an unsatisfiable result for a subproblem, it is added to a 'blacklist' (implemented with a set), these literals are not worth checking for validity in the current subtree.
+If a literal is 'nice' but blacklisted, it is not considered for testing in that subproblem.
+If both a variable and its negation are blacklisted, the whole subtree is discarded.

 - Simplification: We make use of the properties of the disjunction to more easily get rid of variables, as if we are testing P, we can get rid of (T v U v J v K v P).